Exiled-Team/EXILED/README.md

 Installation of EXILED may seem more involved or complicated than other frameworks, but it is in fact quite simple.
 As mentioned above, the vast majority of EXILED is not contained within the server's Assembly-CSharp.dll file, however, there is a single modification needed to the Assembly-CSharp.dll file that is required to actually *load* EXILED into the server during startup, a clean game Assembly with this change already made will be provided with releases.

-If you choose to use the installer it will, if run correctly, take care of installing `Exiled.Loader`, `Exiled.Updater`, `Exiled.Permissions`, `Exiled.API` and `Exiled.Events`, and ensuring your server has the proper Assembly-CSharp.dll file installer.
+If you choose to use the installer it will, if run correctly, take care of installing `Exiled.Loader`, `Exiled.Updater`, `Exiled.Permissions`, `Exiled.API` and `Exiled.Events`, and ensuring your server has the proper Assembly-CSharp.dll file installed.

 # Windows
 ### Automatic installation ([more information](https://github.com/galaxy119/EXILED/blob/master/Exiled.Installer/README.md))